hanszt/advent-of-code/README.md

 ## Dependencies

-This project makes use of a custom dependency which is provided in the [project mvn repo](_project-mvn-repo).
+This project makes use of a custom dependency called hzt-utils.
+It should be installed automatically in your local mvn repo via the [project mvn repo](_project-mvn-repo) and the reference to it in the [pom](pom.xml) when you load the project via maven.

+Use `mvn clean test` to check if everything works.

-This source code of hzt-utils can be viewed [here](https://github.com/hanszt/hzt-utils/tree/java-17-version).
+The source code of hzt-utils can be viewed [here](https://github.com/hanszt/hzt-utils/tree/java-17-version).

 ---